danieltanyi/spotifoo-web-version/README.md

-# Getting Started with Create React App
+# Spotifoo Web App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a React project inspired by Spotifoo Session, students have been given through Novare.
+Since Spotifoo’s terminal app was a success,now the company Spotifoo is requesting a web-based graphical user interface to start testing if music streaming is a viable idea utilizing real customers!

 ## Available Scripts